ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Issues specific to the use of policy mechanisms alongside DKIM are further discussed in [RFC6377], particularly Section 5.2.

-11. IANA Considerations
+10. IANA Considerations

    This section describes actions completed by IANA.

-11.1.
+10.1.
 Authentication-Results Method Registry Update

    IANA has added the following to the "Email Authentication Methods"
    registry:

    Method: dmarc

-Gustafsson (ed), et al.    Expires 14 May 2021                 [Page 41]

-Internet-Draft                  DMARCbis                   November 2020

    Defined: RFC 7489